Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 - Amazon Oranisations SCP - to manage RDS deletion, RDS creation, region lock, RDS encryption enforced.
 - AWS CloudTrail is enabled and monitored to trigger alerts on malicious RDS behaviour by an identity in AWS.
 - Amazon Guard Duty is enabled in the account and region of RDS.

+**Security best practises - Application/Developer**
+- RDS instance to use appropriate authentication - Use IAM authentication, kerberos
+- Database User Lifecycle Management - Create, Modify, Delete Users
+- Security Group to be restrictedonly to known IPs
+- Not have RDS be internet accessible
+- Encryption in Transit for comms between Apps and RDS
+- Secret Management - Master user password can be used with AWS Secrets Manager to automatically rotate the secrets for the Amazon RDS.

 ### Spin up an PostgreSQL RDS(Relational Database System) via the AWS Console
 **Step 1 - Provision an RDS instance**